navidJadid/openease-setup/README.md

 ## Running the App

 After everything is set up and you have built all the necessary containers from our repositories, open a terminal and change to the directory of your `openease` repository.
 Then run `docker-compose up`.
-If everything runs smoothly, you can access the app via `localhost` in your webbrowser.
+If everything runs smoothly, you can access the app via `localhost:5000` in your webbrowser.
 Running `docker-compose down` in a separate terminal will shut down the application.
 Alternatively press `CTRL` + `C` and then you can run the command in the same terminal.

 To use the app, you will need to create an account or alternatively request the admin login from your supervisor(s).
 In order to access the Neem-Hub, one needs to enter the access credentials in the NEEM-Hub settings.
 Please request Neem configurations from your supervisor(s) or researchers at IAI-Bremen.